data-mermaid/mermaid-ingest-docs/README.md

 7. Navigate to [Collect application](https://collect.datamermaid.org/#/projects)
 8. Click on the project with the new ingested records.
 9. New records are now available to go through the Validate and Submit workflow.
 Details can be found [here](https://datamermaid.org/docs/documentation/mermaid-workflow/validate-and-submit-data/)

-## Interpreting unsuccessful ingest
+## Interpreting ingestion errors

 ```
 [